-I am the Project Scientist responsible for the Data Management System for the Large Synoptic Survey Telecope.
-The LSST Project Science group’s task is to ensure LSST’s DM system delivers excellent science quality data products and services (we’re the Product Owners of the LSST’s Data Management system).
+I was the Subsystem Scientist responsible for the Data Management System for the Large Synoptic Survey Telecope from January 2012 through September 2017.
+At preset, I serve as the Coordinator of the LSST’s DM System Science Team (SST).
+The SST’s task is to ensure LSST’s DM system delivers excellent science quality data products and services (we’re the Product Owners of the LSST’s Data Management system).

 LSST’s team of 80+ researchers and IT experts, distributed among LSST in Tucson, Princeton University, University of Washington, SLAC, NCSA and IPAC, is developing the data processing system for LSST.
 The work includes the science pipelines (the image processing software to detect and characterize sources on images, detect moving objects, build co-added images, difference images, etc.), the middleware layer that manages the robust execution on large computing clusters, the distributed database (call qserv) to store and serve the resulting catalogs, as well as the user interfaces enabling the access to and analyses of data.